Inspired eLearning's PhishProof campaigns are a powerful tool designed to enhance your organization's security by:

 This will open the “Customize Email Template page” where you can edit the header and email content for each available language option.

 NOTE: Custom templates must be enabled after creation in order to appear in the campaign builder for selection.
-Once your custom template is finalized hover over the template in this list and click the power button to enable it for use in campaigns.
+Once your custom template is finalized hover over the template in the My Templates list and click the power button to enable it for use in campaigns.

 Edit the Email Template Header and Contents

-The PhishProof Editor offers the option to manipulate pre-designed content blocks or upload images through its embedded drag and drop function.
-The header information and sections of email content can be edited by hovering over the section and clicking the pencil icon that appears.
+The PhishProof Editor offers the option to manipulate pre-designed content blocks or upload images through its embedded drag-and-drop function.
+The header information and sections of email content can be edited by hovering over them and clicking the pencil icon that appears.

 Additional content sections can be added to your email template by dragging items from the "Blocks" column shown on the left into the body of your email template.